martenhc/solidity-smart-contracts/README.md

 - Pure functions not only indicate that no change is being done in the blockchain, but also that no value from the blockchain is being read.
 - View functions don't change values, but can read a value from the blockchain.

-### Hardhat configuration (hardhat.config.ts)

-- Hardhat's default sources folder for contracts is `./contracts`.
-This has been overriden in `hardhat.config.ts` to use `./contract` instead, since I rather have folder names in singular.

-- Metamask assumes that any local networks' chainId is 1337.
-Hardhat uses another id, that is why we are setting this up in the config.
-  Read more bout it [here](https://hardhat.org/hardhat-network/docs/metamask-issue).